-Contact: Ann Handy 757.789.1764 or Dean of Instruction 757.789.1748
+Contact: Ann Handy 757.789.1764 or Chief Academic Officer 757.789.1748

 Purpose: This program is designed to train individuals who plan to seek employment in secretarial positions in an automated office upon completion of the curriculum.
 See General Education Requirements for electives.